incordai/watchman/README.md

     B->>S: ack
 ```

-Broadcast is best-effort and pull is the guarantee: **cursor + idempotency means
-nothing is ever missed, regardless of how long a node was offline.**
+Broadcast is best-effort; pull is the guarantee. **Cursor plus idempotency means nothing is ever missed, no matter how long a node was offline.** Come back after two weeks on a boat and you are current.

 ### What travels which way